apache/doris/docs/en/community/verify-apache-release.md

 GnuPG is recommended, which can install by yum install gnupg or apt-get install gnupg.

+Here we use Doris main code release as an example.
+Other releases are similar.

 ``` shell
 gpg --import KEYS
 gpg --verify apache-doris-a.b.c-incubating-src.tar.gz.asc apache-doris-a.b.c-incubating-src.tar.gz